Nick Bertke: Twitter Reacts As EDM Star 'Pogo' Fist-Pumps Over Pulse Massacre, Calls Gay People 'Disgusting'

-The popular electronic musician “Pogo,” whose real name is Christopher Nicholas “Nick” Bertke stunned fans — and if online comments are any indicator, lost many as well — when a video he posted earlier this month surfaced, showing the EDM star ranting against gay people and even calling the 2016 massacre of 49 people at the Pulse gay nightclub in Orlando, Florida, “fantastic,” a sentiment he celebrated with a fist bump.
+The popular electronic musician Pogo, whose real name is Christopher Nicholas “Nick” Bertke, stunned fans — and if online comments are any indicator, lost many as well — with a video posted to YouTube earlier this month.
+The video showed the EDM star ranting against gay people and even calling the 2016 massacre of 49 people at the Pulse nightclub in Orlando, Florida, “fantastic,” a sentiment he celebrated with a fist bump.

-The video post to Bertke’s Youtube channel is dated May 2, but the video’s privacy settings were “unlisted,” meaning that the video did not show up in an ordinary search.
-But a user of the online message board Reddit found and linked to the video, according to the gay news site Queerty.com.
-As a result, the video was reported on several sites, and made the rounds of social media Thursday, generating outraged and stunned responses from fans of the 30-year-old South African native who now lives in Australia.
+The video post to Bertke’s YouTube channel is dated May 2, but the video’s privacy settings were “unlisted,” meaning that the video did not show up in an ordinary search.
+But a user of the online message board Reddit found and linked to the video, according to the gay news site Queerty.
+As a result, the video was reported on several sites, and made the rounds of social media Thursday, generating outrage and stunned responses from fans of the 30-year-old South African native who now lives in Australia.

-Bertke’s online videos have received a reported 160 million views, and his music has been licensed for Pixar animated films as well as the popular cartoons Spongebob Squarepants, Pokemon and others, according to the cultural criticism site Waxy.org.
+Bertke’s online videos have received a reported 160 million views, and his music has been licensed for Pixar animated films, as well as the popular cartoons, Spongebob Squarepants, Pokemon, and others, according to the cultural criticism site Waxy.

 “I’ve always had a very thorough dislike of homosexuals,” Bertke says in the video.
 “I’ve never liked a grown man acting like a 12-year-old girl.
 I’ve always found that to be quite disgusting.
 And so I thought to myself, how best can I express to the world that gays are just an abomination?”